getodk/docs/odk1-src/form-operators-functions.rst

-  This can be used to ensure that a random number is only generated once, or to store the first value entered for a question in a way that is retrievable even of the response is changed later.
+  This can be used to ensure that a random number is only generated once, or to store the first value entered for a question in a way that is retrievable even if the response is changed later.

   .. warning::